salilkapoor/todo-app/README.md

 #### output
 --output json --output html --output-path ./lighthouse/reports/initial ->

-`--output json --output html` -> generates report in json and html format `--output-path` -> generates report at the path specific
+`--output json --output html` -> generates report in json and html format<br />
+`--output-path` -> generates report at the path specific

 `--quiet` ->
-If you want the report to run silently you can use the following argument `--view` ->
+If you want the report to run silently you can use the following argument<br />

+`--view` ->
-With the “view” argument, your report opens in a chrome window once after it has finished running `--chrome-flags=--headless` ->
+With the “view” argument, your report opens in a chrome window once after it has finished running<br />

+`--chrome-flags=--headless` ->
-If you don’t want the Chrome browser pop-up to open we need to provide this argument
+If you don’t want the Chrome browser pop-up to open we need to provide this argument<br />